9. Wise heads, 2015

 Professor Olley was a contemporary of and co-worker with Professor Harry Bloom (deceased) who brought the issue of metal contamination to public awareness in the 1970s.
 Professor Olley continues to be an active researcher at the University of Tasmania.

-June Olley is a collaborative art-science project carried out with Head of the Tasmanian College of the Arts Professor Kit Wise, Harry Bloom Memorial Award Recipient Professor Peter Davies, and artistic collaborator Tess Campbell, and is to be exhibited in late 2015.
+June Olley is a collaborative art-science project carried out with Head of the Tasmanian College of the Arts Professor Kit Wise, Harry Bloom Memorial Award Recipient Professor Peter Davies, and artistic collaborator Tess Campbell.

 1 / 4